SamuNatsu/SimpleObjectLanguage/README.md

 >
 > (std::string)value
 >
-If the type is not the same (eg. an object type value calls AsArray()), they would return a null value
+If the type is not the same (eg. an object type value calls AsArray()), they would return an undefined value

 #### Operator\[\]:
 > If it is an object value, it is same as `std::unordered_map<std::string, Value>::operator[]`